dostuffdk/dockerstuff/README.md

 - `website` is what nginx sees: the document root.
 Place your "main" PHP or HTML file(s) here along with whatever the browser needs access to.
 - `website/js` and `website/css` are destinations for the webpacked bundles.
-- `assets` is for your javascript and SASS files that webpack should crunch on.
+- `assets` is for your javascript and CSS files that webpack should crunch on.

 ## MySQL